PLATELET RICH PLASMA FOR SKIN REJUVENATION

 PRP has many uses apart from facial skin rejuvenation as can be demonstrated on this website.

 The Vampire Facial is a trademarked procedure that uses PRP in a specific way to rejuvenate the skin.
-It relies on the same underlying properties of PRP, but it is not simply injecting the PRP into the skin.
+It relies on the same underlying properties of PRP, but it does not involve injecting the PRP into the skin.
 Only doctors and nurses that have been specifically trained in the technique are permitted to use the term “Vampire Facial”.
-They are listed on the Vampire Facial website.
+They are listed on the official Vampire Facial website.
 If your provider is not listed on the official websites, they are not necessarily performing the actual Vampire procedure.

 To explore other uses of PRP at cosmetic MD, you can visit the Vampire Treatment pages.